doivglser/mindevenviro-fanciful/README.md

 # M1ND3V3NV1R0

-- Deployment Environment for Web Applications and System Administration, in a Minimal Desktop with Antivirus, NIDS and Great Multimedia Experience. ( without systemd ) .
+- Deployment Environment for Web Applications and System Administration, in a Minimal Desktop with Antivirus, NIDS and a Great Multimedia Experience. ( without systemd ) .

 - Antivirus engine ClamAV and NIDS solution Snort.